Women: Climax Less Likely in Relationship Sex

 Meanwhile, some advice for men: let your lady know she’s desired and chosen.

-Posted on December 13, 2010, in gender, men, psychology, relationships, sex, sexism, women and tagged arousal, gender, Indiana University Sex Survey, libido, men, orgasm, relationships, sex, sex research, sex surveys, sexism, sexual repression, sexuality, why women have sex, women.
+Posted on December 13, 2010, in gender, men, psychology, relationships, sex and sexuality, sexism, women and tagged arousal, gender, Indiana University Sex Survey, libido, men, orgasm, relationships, sex and sexuality, sex research, sex surveys, sexism, sexual repression, sexuality, why women have sex, women.
 Bookmark the permalink.
 5 Comments.